-Cellulose is an insulation material that recently made its way into the spotlight.
-It has not been around for long and the reason behind its popularity is its environmentally friendly composition.
-That’s right, cellulose is made mostly out of recycled paper and fire retardants.
+Cellulose insulation is made mostly out of recycled paper and mixed with fire retardants.
 You won’t find such an insulation material in the market with this many recycled components as its ingredients.
 In terms of cellulose’s composition, 85% of its overall ingredients consist of recycled paper while the rest is covered by borate and ammonium sulphate.
 Note that these two are fire retardants and are used to put out fires.
 Does that answer our question though?

 Well, yes and no. Borate is responsible for the high fire safety ranking of cellulose, but there’s a catch.
-Due to cellulose’s little combustibility rate, fires can start easily but the flame would take a good while to spread through the material, thanks to the suppression by the fire retardant.
+Due to cellulose’s little combustibility rate, fires can start slightly easily but the flame would take a good while to spread through the material, thanks to the suppression by the fire retardant.
 In such a case, the fire would simply continue to seethe.
 This is both good news and bad news.
 Good news because the fire won’t spread easily and bad news because the smoldering fire in cellulose is very difficult to detect.
 The low melting point of cellulose is the reason for that.
-Basically, most fire detecting machines might not be able to even tell that a fire has taken place in the insulation.

-Rockwool is made by bringing natural basalt rocks to their melting point under extreme heat conditions.
+Rockwool (Mineral wool) is made by bringing natural basalt rocks to their melting point under extreme heat conditions.
 At around 1,600 degrees Celsius, the rock melts and is mixed with a few other chemicals then spun at a high pace to achieve a material similar to thin wool fibers.
-Boasting extraordinary insulation capabilities, rockwool or stonewool is then converted into batts and loose-fill to be used for insulation in homes, offices, and industrial buildings.
-Generally, rockwool has the properties of fire resilience.
+Boasting extraordinary insulation capabilities, Rockwool or stone wool is then converted into batts and loose-fill to be used for insulation in homes, offices, and industrial buildings.
+Generally, Rockwool has the properties of fire resilience.
 It is often used solely for the purpose of fireproofing and it works like a charm.

 Styrofoam, also known as polystyrene used to be quite common back in the day for packing and wrapping.
 Even food used to be packed with this material.
 Styrofoam insulation, however, is still around to this day.
 It can put up a reliable barrier between an internal part of a structure and the external weather, which makes it a good material for insulation.
 Styrofoam’s composition consists of styrene, a product that is often identified as plastic.
 Due to its ingredients being widely available at a not-so-costly price, the material is the cheapest insulation solution you can get your hands on.
 Especially for spacious places where material needed for insulation is in large volumes.